-The Bonds and the Notes are being purchased by the Underwriters listed on the cover page of this Official Statement (the "Underwriter").
-The Underwriter has agreed to purchase the Bonds at the net aggregate purchase price of \$94,753,942.88 (representing the par amount of the Bonds less an underwriters' discount of \$393,980.47), plus a net original issue premium of \$13,147,923.35).
-The Underwriter has agreed to purchase the Notes at the net aggregate purchase price of \$50,678,101.72 (representing the par amount of the Notes less an underwriters' discount of \$90,898.28, plus a net original issue premium of \$769,000.00).
-The Contract of Purchase between the Underwriter and the City (the "Purchase Contract") provides that the Underwriter will purchase all of the Bonds and the Notes, if any are purchased.
-The obligation of the Underwriter to accept delivery of the Bonds and the Notes is subject to various conditions contained in the Purchase Contract.
+The Bonds are being purchased by the Underwriters listed on the cover page of this Official Statement (the "Underwriter").
+The Underwriter has agreed to purchase the Bonds at the net aggregate purchase price of \$40,294,946.45 (representing the par amount of the Bonds less an underwriters' discount of \$152,633.20, plus a net original issue premium of \$4,062,579.65).
+The Contract of Purchase between the Underwriter and the City provides that the Underwriter will purchase all of the Bonds, if any are purchased.
+The obligation of the Underwriter to accept delivery of the Bonds is subject to various conditions contained in the Contract of Purchase.

-The Underwriter intends to offer the Bonds and the Notes to the public initially at the offering prices or yields set forth on the inside cover page of this Official Statement, which may subsequently change without any requirement of prior notice.
+The Underwriter intends to offer the Bonds to the public initially at the offering prices or yields set forth on the inside cover page of this Official Statement, which may subsequently change without any requirement of prior notice.